 North Carolina residents are starting to feel the impact of a law passed by that state’s legislature which allows billboard companies much greater leeway to cut down and remove trees and vegetation on the public right of way.
+This greatly effects tree conservation for North Carolina.

 The law, S.B.
 183/S.L 397, took effect in March 2012 and increases the zone that billboard companies are allowed to clear cut around their signs to 380 feet on either side of a double-sided billboard.
 The law also overrides any local ordinances that protect trees along state rights of way and weakened NC DOT’s ability to control and penalize illegal tree removal.